icsnju/visualinux/scripts/prompts/viewql.md

     WHERE inuse > 1
 UPDATE bar WITH view: full
 UPDATE all \ bar WITH shrinked: true

+Example 5: only show the read-only vm_area_structs.

+a = SELECT vm_area_struct
+    FROM *
+    WHERE is_writable != true
+UPDATE a WITH shrinked: true

+To change the view according to a description, find the most relevant view that matches the description, do not use the view not in the following list:

+default: basic information about the thread's memory management
+mm_mt: show the maple tree that manages the thread's address space
+as: show the modeled address space of the thread
+sched_tree: show the red-black tree managing the scheduler runqueue
+sched_queue: show the modeled, simplified scheduler runqueue
+sched_details: show detailed scheduling information of the thread

 I will give you a message which describes the user's need to manipulate the kernel object graph.
 You should synthesize a ViewQL program that matches the description.
 The answer should only contain the ViewQL code without quotes or any other description or explanation.